-Dave Phillips and Otto Mercer have been part of the Findlay area music scene for decades.
-Dave has played in a several bands, and studied classical guitar and music composition extensively with some of the greats.
+The Soul Shine Blues Band featuring Dave Phillips (Guitar, Vocals), Otto Mercer (Guitar), Rusty Campbell (Drums), Pete Hill (Bass) and Jay Albright (Harmonica).
+Dave, Otto, Rusty, and Jay have all been part of the Findlay area music scene for decades.
+Dave has played in a several bands to include The Night Watchmen in the 1960’s.
+He has studied classical guitar and music composition with some of the greats.
 Dave currently teaches traditional finger style blues, classical guitar, voice, and bass guitar.
-Otto a seasoned musician has performed in many bands to include Thick & Thin, Slick Black Cadillac, and the Rock Crushers, to name just a few.
-He currently plays with the Midnight Riders.
-Otto and Dave will perform country blues, drawing on the influences of Mississippi John Hurt, and Reverend Gary Davis.
-Reminiscent of the old Greek Garden shows they performed in mid-1990’s.
+Otto and Rusty, both seasoned musicians, have performed in many bands to include Thick & Thin, Slick Black Cadillac, Mr. Frumbles Pickle Car, The Paul Sanders Band, and the Rock Crushers, to name just a few.
+Otto currently plays with Jay Albright in the Midnight Riders, and Smokehouse Express.
+Pete Hill of Johnny Reed & the House Rockers is the youngest member of The Soul Shine Blues Band.

 Bud Mowery & The All Star Blues Band

 Bud Mowery & The All Star’s will complete the line-up at this year’s Soul Shine Blues Festival.
 Bud Mowery (Guitar) together with Glenn Roddy (Vocals), John Whitlow (Keyboards), Steve Wilson (Harmonica), Dave McNary (Bass), and Gary Burns (Drums) formed this band specifically for Soul Shine, and welcome the opportunity to play an all blues show.